 -- Landon Donovan's father was born in Canada, but Landon was born in the USA.
 He is not Canadian.
-I don't think he should include in this blog.
+I don't think he should be included in this blog.

 -- Mark Chung was born in Toronto to Chinese Jamaican parents.
 His family moved from Toronto to Florida when he was twelve.
 He was one of the best players in MLS during the mid-1990's.
 He made my honorable mention.

 -- Carlo Corazzin led Canada to the victory at the 2000 Gold Cup, but he only made honourable mention.
 The forwards who made this team were John Catliff, Dwayne De Rosario, Bale Mitchell, Alex Bunbury, Paul Peschisolido and Tomaz Radzinski.
 They are all big names in Canadian football.
 Four of them were selected by the Canadian FA as their Best XI.
 Both Radzinski and Peschisolido had one of the most successful club career for a Canadian international player.

 -- I was reluctant to drop Kevin McKenna.
 He was a part of the 2000 Gold Cup team and had a successful club career in Europe.
 The rest of the defensive corps was also outstanding.
-Iarusci, Wilson, Samuel and de Vos were selected by Canadian FA for their Best ever XI.
+Robert Iarusci, Bruce Wilson, Randy Samuel and Jason de Vos were selected by Canadian FA for their Best Ever XI team.
 Bob Lenarduzzi holds the record for most games played in NASL.
 Frank Yallop is probably the most famous Canadian defender in the last 20 years.
-Hutchison is getting to be one of greatest Canadian footballer of all-time.
+Atiba Hutchison is getting to become one of greatest Canadian footballers of all-time.